In this lesson you will learn how to Post Secondary Grades in Illuminate.

 A. No you cannot.
 You will need to have your student scores completed before the end of the grading period.

 Where to Start

-3. Click on the title of your Gradebook.
+3. Click on any of your Gradebook classes.

 Once in the Gradebook, click on the Assignments tab and select Post Grades from the drop down menu.

 Setting up your Grade Scales

 This is the screen that will allow you to Post Grades.
 You will want to make sure that the grades match for that period and also verify you are in the correct Grading Period.

 1. Grade Scale Map- This is where you set up your grading scale.
 Note: If your site has set a schoolwide grade scale in the Gradebook that matches the report card scale it will already be mapped perfectly.

 2. Show Students- This will determine what list of students you see on the next page.

 - Current Students- Any students that were in the class during the entirety of the grading period.